 In 2020, Switzerland has been ranked the most innovative country in the Global Innovation Index.

-In 2020, the Roman Catholic Church had 3,048,475 registered members (35.2% of the total population), while the Swiss Reformed Church had 2,015,816 members (23.3% of the total population).
+In 2020, the Roman Catholic Church had 3,048,475 registered members, while the Swiss Reformed Church had 2,015,816 members.

-2021 figures show that 39.5% of the permanent resident population aged 15 or over had an immigrant background.
+2021 figures show that 39.5% of the permanent resident population aged 15 or over, had an immigrant background.

 In 2021, Switzerland has been ranked the most innovative country in the Global Innovation Index.

-By the end of 2022, the Weiterentwicklung der Armee (WEA) reform expected to reduce the number of army personnel to 100,000.
+By the end of 2022, the Weiterentwicklung der Armee (WEA) reform was expected to reduce the number of army personnel to 100,000.

 In 2022, Switzerland has been ranked the most innovative country in the Global Innovation Index.